metallb/metallb/website/content/release-notes/_index.md

 New Features:

+- Helm Charts are now provided.
+You should be able to migrate from Bitnami Charts to MetalLB Charts by just changing the repo and upgrading.
+For more details, see the installation documentation.

 - Version 0.9.x required the creation of a Secret called `memberlist`.
 This Secret is now automatically created by the MetalLB controller if it does not already exist.
 To use this feature you must set the new `ml-secret-name` and `deployment`